KSPN-FM

 KSPN-FM is an adult album alternative (AAA) radio station.
 It is owned by Patricia MacDonald Garber and Peter Benedetti through licensee AlwaysMountainTime, LLC.
-The station broadcasts at 103.1 MHz FM in the Aspen, Colorado area.
+The station broadcasts at 103.1 MHz FM in the Aspen, Colorado, area.

-The station the slogan "The Valley's Quality Rock".
-KSPN-FM is over 40 years old and a heritage station in the Roaring Fork Valley.
+KSPN-FM was first licensed May 18, 1970, and is a heritage station in the Roaring Fork Valley.
 KSPN covers community and national events in the area, as well as sports.

-KSPN-FM is rebroadcast in the following Colorado communities:
+KSPN-FM is rebroadcast on translators in the following Colorado communities: